kluete/lxUtils/README.md

 These files contain C++14 utilities for:

 * template-based sprintf() formatting à la [Bjarne Stroustrup "A Type-Safe printf"][1]
-* free-form log tags (instead of levels) with compile-time string hashing from [Daniel Bernstein][2]
+* free-form log _tags_ (instead of levels) with compile-time string hashing from [Daniel Bernstein][2]
 * thread-aware logging with normalized timestamps

-The logger is somewhat similar to Boost::format except that log levels don't need to be hierarchical; they're a set of freeform _TAGS_ that can be ANDed, ORed, etc., like in std::unordered_set.
-Log tags are computed at compile-time in constexpr functions, so don't need to be pre-declared in an enum, say, and can be used in any source file / translation unit, without worrying about initialization order (static-, thread-local- or otherwise).
+The logger is somewhat similar to Boost::format except that log levels don't need to be hierarchical; they're a set of freeform _tags_ that can be ANDed, ORed, etc., like in std::unordered_set.
+Log tags are computed at compile-time in constexpr functions, so don't need to be pre-declared (in an enum, say), can be used in any source file or translation unit, without worrying about initialization order (static-, thread-local- or otherwise).

 I started writing these for a language-teaching software called "Linguamix", which is where the "lx"-prefix came from.